 Review our story line below.

-JAMIL MCGINNIS & PAT HEYWOOD / Writers & Directors
+JAMIL MCGINNIS & PAT HEYWOOD / Writers, Directors, Producers

-Jamil McGinnis and Pat Heywood are a filmmaking team based in Brooklyn, New York.
-Their work has been featured on PBS, NOWNESS, TIDAL, NPR, NoBudge, Booooooom, Blavity, Medium, Button Poetry, Poets & Writers, Shots, Poetry Foundation, and screened as official selections of the New Orleans Film Festival, Rhode Island International Film Festival, Brooklyn Film Festival, New Hampshire Film Festival, Middlebury New Filmmaker Festival, African Film Festival at the Lincoln Center, and the Walker Arts Center in Minneapolis.
+Jamil McGinnis and Pat Heywood’s work has been featured on PBS, NOWNESS, TIDAL, NPR, NoBudge, Booooooom, Blavity, Medium, Shots, and screened as official selections of the New Orleans Film Festival, Rhode Island International Film Festival, the Brooklyn Film Festival, the Lincoln Center, and the Walker Arts Center in Minneapolis.

 Jamil is a Turkish and African American filmmaker and photographer originally from Kaiserslautern, Germany.
-Upon graduating business school from Florida A&M University and a couple of Wall Street stockbroker gigs later, Jamil jumped to the advertising and film industry.
-He started out at Saatchi & Saatchi before moving to Droga5, where he spent two years working as a film producer.
+Upon graduating Florida A&M’s business school, and a couple of Wall Street stockbroker gigs later, Jamil jumped to the advertising industry, working as a film producer at Droga5.
 His most recent photography work has been showcased during the opening night of the Lucie Foundation’s Month of Photography LA at ARENA 1 Gallery in Santa Monica, CA.

 Pat grew up in Fall River, Massachusetts as a self-professed cinephile.
 He is a graduate of Emerson College, where he was nominated to the prestigious Writers Guild of America East Mentorship Program.
-Upon graduating, he began working at the production company SMUGGLER.
-During his four years at the company, he worked on projects for a roster of world-class directors, including Kathryn Bigelow, Barry Jenkins, Tom Hooper, Bennett Miller, Miles Jay, Todd Field, Susanne Bier, and Chris Smith.
+During his fouur years at the production company SMUGGLER, he worked for a roster of world-class filmmakers, including Kathryn Bigelow, Barry Jenkins, Tom Hooper, Bennett Miller, Miles Jay, Susanne Bier, and Chris Smith.

 MACEO BISHOP / Director of Photography